Forkei/Simu-Verse_Memory/REFLECTION_AND_PLAN.md

     *   Pass necessary context (like the message from the other agent) to `process_agent_turn`.
 *   [x] **Memory Context in Prompt:** Ensure the `process_agent_turn` correctly retrieves memories via the `SubconsciousAgent` and injects the `MEMORY_CONTEXT` into the agent's system prompt before calling the LLM.
 (Done within `AgentManager.process_agent_turn`)
 *   [x] **Memory Creation:** Ensure `process_agent_turn` triggers memory creation in the `SubconsciousAgent` after a response is generated.
 (Done within `AgentManager.process_agent_turn`)
 *   [ ] **UI Updates:** Add UI elements (optional) to display retrieved memories or agent reflections derived from memory.
-(Partially done: thinking indicator implemented, chat history parsing improved, movement status check improved, chat ordering/timestamps implemented.
+(Partially done: thinking indicator, chat history parsing, movement status, chat ordering/timestamps.
 Needs further refinement for potentially displaying memory info and agent detail panels).
 *   [x] **Configuration:** Ensure Weaviate connection details are configurable (use `.env` or a config file).
 (Handled via `dotenv`)
 *   [ ] **Testing:** Add specific tests for the memory creation/retrieval cycle within the simulation.